 Sometimes when you import data into the calculator, the balances might appear incorrect.
 This is caused by missing or incorrect transaction data and/or incorrectly categorized transactions.

 Before proceeding, make sure you have:

-Categorized all "unknown" transactions.
 You can check for uncategorized transaction warnings by selecting this filter on the transactions page.
-If you have "unknown" transactions these can incorrectly increase or decrease your balance.
+If you have "unknown" transactions, these can incorrectly increase or decrease your balance.
 We require you to categorize these transactions.
 When categorizing transactions, it is important to note that send/receive does not change your overall balance.
 These transactions signify a transfer of funds that are still within your ownership.

 Helpful Tips on Isolating the Issue

 Filter by the currency with the balance remaining issue.
-If you have balance remaining issues across multiple currencies, trying focusing on a currency with the least amount of transactions first.
+If you have balance remaining issues across multiple currencies, try focusing on a currency with the least amount of transactions first.

 Sort transactions from oldest to newest.
 Balance remaining issues tend to accumulate over time.
 If you can get the earliest transactions right, this will flow through to the rest of the app.

 Look for negative balance warnings using the filter.
 If you review transactions leading up to the transaction, you can usually find the issue.